TiGowa/xrp-ledger-forensics/README.md

 In some cases and taking the example of the XRP Ledger, you can even participate in a fraudulent payment without even noticing it.
 How?
 At the exception of direct XRP payments, any payment that involves an IOU (I Owe You, basically a debt instrument) can take multiple paths before reaching its beneficiary, consuming other existing offers to deliver the best option/ path.

-This program will tell you if you have been, through this type of payments, involved with a crook!
+This script will tell you if you have been, through this type of payments, involved with a crook!
 Obviously, the progam will tell you if you have been also directly dealing with a scammer or if you are identified as one!

 XRP support welcome